-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of 30 days.
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - In addition, upon retirement executive employees are eligible to receive a long-service recognition award (or retirement allowance) based on the following criteria: - Up to and including fifteen (15) years of consecutive service twenty-five (\$25.00) per year.
+Over fifteen (15) years of consecutive service thirty-five (\$35.00) per year. - Paid time off, including an annual vacation entitlement of up to a maximum of 30 days.
 Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
 If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.